iricjs/iricjs.github.io/grapes.md

 I have a passion for the wine industry, having previously worked for Constellation Brands in a finance/strategy role in their wine & spirits division.
 I've since consulted with several labels in Napa and try to keep a foot in the door to stay current.

 # A note on wine grape prices
-Grape prices can be rather volatile so I thought it would be interesting to create a tool that attempts to track the spot price with publically available data.
+Grape prices can be rather volatile so I thought it would be interesting to create a tool that attempts to track the spot price with publicly available data.
 Most transactions are private, typically made through a broker or with a handshake in the vineyard between grower and vintner.
 With that being said, <a href="https://www.winebusiness.com/">www.WineBusiness.com</a> has an active classifieds where users can post listings for grapes and bulk wine.

 # Pulling the data